-The above universities set upper word limits that apply across the board, however, some universities, such as the University of Birmingham and University of Sheffield, set different word limits for different departments.
+The above universities set upper word limits that apply across the board, however, some universities, such as the University of Birmingham and the University of Sheffield, set different word limits for different departments.
 For example, the University of Sheffield adopts these limits:

 - Arts & Humanities: 75,000